Skip to content

 You could buy your own learner driver car insurance policy to cover you when you are driving someone else’s car.
 You’ll be able to drive any other cars with your own policy, as long as the rules are followed.

-This is usually more expensive than being a named driver but it means you parent’s insurance won’t be impacted if you do have an accident.
+This is usually more expensive than being a named driver but it means your parent’s insurance won’t be impacted if you do have an accident.

 If you only need cover for a short period, such as for the month before your driving test, then temporary or short-term insurance is an option.
 This could be a cheaper option than taking out your own policy which will be priced on a yearly basis.

-After each learning session with a parent or friend, you should write down what you’ve practiced.
+After each driving lesson with a parent or friend, you should write down what you’ve practiced.
 You can then show this to your instructor so they know what extra experience you’ve had.
 You can print off a free driving record from the Gov.uk website or you can fill in this form online.

-What to do after you pass your driving test
+What do I need to do after passing my driving test?

-Congratulations, you’ve passed your driving test!
+Congratulations, you’ve passed your driving test and you have no more driving lessons!
 All the hard work paid off and you will now need to get your full UK licence sorted.
 Before you head out, you also need to make sure you have the right cover in place with new driver car insurance.